1.

 Reference: S Dason et al. Management of renal collecting duct carcinoma: a systematic review and the McMaster experience.
 Curr Oncol 2013 Jun; 20(3): e223–e232.

-An excisional biopsy is performed of his cervical lymph node.
-Lymphoma is confirmed.
-The lymphoma is: CD10-, CD5+, CD23-, Cyclin D1- and SOX11+.
-His Ki67 is 20%.
+An excisional biopsy is performed of a cervical lymph node.
+Pathology confirms that he has some type of lymphoma.
+The pathologic specimen is still being analyzed, however, the lymphoma is: CD10-, CD5+, CD23-, Cyclin D1- and SOX11+.
+His Ki67 is 40%.

 A PET-CT is performed that confirms disease throughout his body.
 What is the most likely lymphoma that this patient has?